1. Home>

 Vosotras / Vosotroscontinuéisyou (plural) continue

-Ellas / Ellos / UstedescontinĂșen they continue, you (plural formal) continue
+Ellas / Ellos / Ustedescontinúen they continue,

 The red dot () above denotes an irregular conjugation.